-One of the quickest ways to get a general idea is to look at the buildings in the oldest part of your nearest town, for example I grew up in a wonderful town who's central buildings are all made of red sandstone, wonderful and something not properly appreciated by me at the time.
+One of the quickest ways to get a general idea is to look at the buildings in the oldest part of your nearest town, for example I grew up in a wonderful town who's central buildings are all built using wonderful red sandstone.

 Older local builders may be able to give you an idea of where local quarries are and what is or was worked there, so that you can begin to make lists of the different materials that could arrive at your home after travelling the shortest possible distance and therefore have the lowest possible total embodied energy possible.